Self-Employed? You May Qualify For A Business Credit Card

-You may qualify if you sell items via online storefronts such as Amazon or eBay or offer lessons for activities like music or art.
-You may even qualify if you provide freelance services such as writing, photographing, or writing code.
+You may qualify if you sell items via online storefronts, such as Amazon or eBay, or offer lessons for activities, such as music or art.
+You may even qualify if you provide freelance services, such as writing, photographing, or writing code.
 Do a maintenance side gig for friends and neighbors?
 That could qualify you, too.

 What Are The Perks Of A Business Credit Card For The Self-Employed?

 There are numerous benefits to maintaining a business credit card while self-employed.

 The primary reason you might want to apply for a business card is so that you can separate your professional expenses from your personal ones.
 This means you can keep track of business-related spending more easily — something that’s important for both budgeting and filing taxes.